Five free ways to help protect your digital identity

 Your digital identity is more than your name, address and birth date.
 It can include the details of your bank account, your social security number, credit card info, medical history, and other Personally Identifiable Information (PII), including information that you might use to answer the “challenge questions” (first pet, first address, etc.) some websites use to confirm that you are who you say you are.
 Digital identity theft is an attempt to steal (or trick you into giving it up) the information necessary to get access to your accounts and steal money, purchase items under your name, or do mischief.

-In 2019 alone, identity theft affected more than half a million people, making it the number one complaint received by the Federal Trade Commission (FTC).
+In 2021 alone, identity theft affected more than half a million people, making it the number one complaint1 received by the Federal Trade Commission (FTC).
 Online identity theft or hacking can take different forms, including computer viruses and spyware, ransomware, and phishing emails.
 It can cost you hundreds or thousands of dollars, ruin your credit and your reputation (for example, by making it more difficult to pass an employment background check), and even result in your arrest for a crime someone else committed under your name.

 You can buy internet security software to help protect your identity online.
 But, for some of us, money is tight.
 Fortunately, there are things you can do for free to help protect your digital identity.